piccard21/busy-load/README.md

 ## Options

-Here's a list of all options you can use on the plugin
+Here's a list of all default-options you can use and modify on the plugin:

 ```
 color: "#fff",